Smallfolk: Plot

-At the Eyrie and in the Vale
+Needing more dragonriders, Rhaenyra asks Ser Steffon Darklyn, who has distant Targaryen ancestry, to attempt to claim Seasmoke, Laenor Velaryon's dragon.
+Knowing the risk, Steffon agrees to try.
+Seemingly receptive at first, Seasmoke lashes out and burns Steffon and a dragonkeeper to death.
+When Lord Bartimos Celtigar criticizes Rhaenyra, she slaps him and proclaims she has allowed others to forget to fear her.
+When Jacaerys later queries his mother about the incident, Rhaenyra laments her passivity in the war.
 Walking through the Vale, Rhaena notices scorched earth and charred animal carcasses, indicating a nearby dragon.
-When she mentions it to Lady Jeyne Arryn, she claims a wild dragon roams the area.
+When she mentions it to Lady Jeyne Arryn at the Eeyrie, she claims a wild dragon roams the area.
 Jeyne also announces that Prince Reggio of Pentos answered Rhaena's letter and has agreed to shelter Rhaena and Rhaenyra's youngest sons, Aegon and Viserys.
 Preparations are underway for their departure.

-At Harrenhal

-Daemon continues having fitful dreams, including one about his brother, Viserys.
+At Harrenhal, Daemon continues having fitful dreams, including one about his brother, Viserys.
 Disturbed by the ghostly images, Daemon fears his mind is being manipulated with poison and suspects Ser Simon Strong.
 He prepares to leave until Alys advises he wait and do nothing, foreseeing that conditions may change in a few days.
 She says House Tully is the most stable and key to allying the Riverlands, though Daemon counters that Lord Grover Tully is unable to negotiate in his diminished state.
 Soon afterwards, Ser Simon announces that Lord Tully has died, Alys being the last person to treat him.
 Grover's death makes his grandson, Oscar, the Lord of Riverrun and Lord Paramount of the Riverlands.

-On Driftmark

-Corlys appoints Alyn as the first mate of his flagship.
+On Driftmark, Corlys appoints Alyn as the first mate of his flagship.
 Alyn keeps his head shaved and covered to hide his white hair and familial connection.
 While Addam is on the beach, Seasmoke appears overhead, causing panic.
 The dragon fixates on Addam and chases him before finally landing.
 A terrified Addam cowers against an embankment as Seasmoke slowly approaches, sniffing at him.

-At Dragonstone (cont.)

-Rhaenyra tells Mysaria that she and Daemon lack traits that the other possesses, making each one half of a whole.
+Back on Dragonstone, Rhaenyra tells Mysaria that she and Daemon lack traits that the other possesses, making each one half of a whole.
 Mysaria reveals details about her traumatic past, sexual abuse, and why she is loyal to Rhaenyra.
 Mysaria's words move Rhaenyra and the two kiss passionately.
 They are then interrupted by news that Seasmoke has been spotted with a rider.
 Rhaenyra believes it may be a Green ally and immediately leaves on Syrax to confront them.